 St. James' Baroque was started by Ivor Bolton in 1984.
-It's one of the leading period instrument ensembles, has been the 'house' orchestra of the Lufthansa Festival of Baroque Music and has also appeared at many other festivals - including four visits to the Proms.
+It's one of the leading period instrument ensembles, appeared at every year of the Lufthansa Festival of Baroque Music and has also appeared at many other festivals - including four visits to the Proms.

-St. James' Baroque pays close attention to recent historical research, particularly the stringing and
+St. James' Baroque pays close attention to recent historical research, particularly stringing and the

 set up of period instruments (or modern copies of old instruments).

 For many years, we have had a wonderful association with Britain's most celebrated choir, the Choir of Westminster Abbey.

 If you are looking for a first rate period instrument ensemble, free thinking, and at the cutting edge of baroque performance practise, please email us

 It was just too sad to pass a second year without playing a Bach passion during Holy Week.
 Bach left a definitive score of the Matthew Passion, but we have an late revised score (not completed by Bach himself) and evidence for 4 different versions.

 Much as folk revere Bach, they regularly ignore the written evidence that survives (often in his own hand).
 We convened a rehearsal Monday of Holy Week and worked through the alternate pieces that survive for the John Passion, with close attention to the instrumentation & forces available to him in his early performances.

 It was a wonderful experience for us all - so seldom that working musicians have the time to do that.
 It was a shame that we could not invite anybody to listen in!